 A notary public (also called "notary / notaries", "notarial officers", or "public notaries") in New Zealand is a lawyer authorised by the Archbishop of Canterbury in England to officially witness signatures on legal documents, collect sworn statements, administer oaths and certify the authenticity of legal documents usually for use overseas.

 At the time of writing there are just 208 Notary Publics in New Zealand serving a population of 4.7M.

 Half are based in either Auckland (82) or Wellington (24).
-Tauranga has just 6, and David Foster from Harris Tate is one of them.
+Tauranga has just 6, and Harris Tate have one of them.